-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our condensed consolidated financial statements and related notes appearing elsewhere in this Quarterly Report on Form 10-Q ("Quarterly Report"), and the audited consolidated financial statements and notes thereto and management's discussion and analysis of financial condition and results of operations for the year ended December 31, 2022 included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC") on March 14, 2023 ("the 2022 Annual Report").
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our condensed consolidated financial statements and related notes appearing elsewhere in this Quarterly Report on Form 10-Q (the "Quarterly Report"), and the audited consolidated financial statements and notes thereto and management's discussion and analysis of financial condition and results of operations for the year ended December 31, 2022 included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC") on March 14, 2023 (the "2022 Annual Report"), and our Quarterly Reports on Form 10-Q, filed with the SEC on May 15, 2023 and August 10, 2023.
 Some of the information contained in this discussion and analysis or set forth elsewhere in this Quarterly Report, including information with respect to our plans and strategy for our business, includes forward-looking statements that involve risks, uncertainties, and assumptions.
 These statements are based on our beliefs and expectations about future outcomes and are subject to risks and uncertainties that could cause our actual results to differ materially from anticipated results.
 We undertake no obligation to publicly update these forward-looking statements, whether as a result of new information, future events or otherwise.
-You should read the "Risk Factors" section included in our 2022 Annual Report, in addition to the "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements" sections of this Quarterly Report for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.
+You should read the "Risk Factors" section included in our 2022 Annual Report, in addition to the "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements" sections of this Quarterly Report as well as previous quarterly reports, for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.